-Hambidge provides a residency program that empowers talented artists to explore, develop, and express their creative voices.
-Situated on 600 acres in the mountains of north Georgia, Hambidge is a sanctuary of time and space that inspires artists working in a broad range of disciplines to create works of the highest caliber.
+Hambidge provides a residency program that empowers talented individuals to explore, develop, and express their creative voices.
+Situated on 600 acres in the mountains of north Georgia, Hambidge is a sanctuary of time and space that inspires individuals working in a broad range of disciplines to create works of the highest caliber.

-We pledge to offer a nurturing retreat for artists, preserve Hambidge’s pristine natural environment, and provide public educational programming.
+We pledge to offer a nurturing retreat, preserve Hambidge’s pristine natural environment, and provide public educational programming.

 As one of the first artist communities in the U.S., the Hambidge Center has a distinguished history of supporting individual artists in a residency program.
 The Center also continues to act as a steward of its extraordinary 600-acre setting in the foothills of the Blue Ridge Mountains.

 The Center was created in 1934 by Mary Hambidge, who established the artist enclave and sustainable farm in memory of her artist husband, Jay Hambidge (1867–1924).
 After a brief career as a performer on vaudeville stages (Mary was a world-class whistler who appeared with her pet mockingbird Jimmy), she discovered weaving and eventually found her home among Appalachian weavers in the North Georgia mountains.

 In the early days of Hambidge, she employed local women to create exceptional weavings that would one day be featured in many exhibits including the Smithsonian and MOMA.
 Later she broadened the scope of the Center by inviting artists for extended stays.
 After her death in 1973, the Center evolved into a formal and competitive residency program open to creative individuals from all walks of life.